progress4apple/progress.rocks/_posts/2019-01-20-the-story-behind-progress-for-apple-reminders.md

 ---
 author_staff_member: marco
-title: The story behind Progress for Apple Reminders
+title: The story behind Progress
 date: 2019-01-20 16:00:00 +0100
 description: How a birds eye view for Apple Reminders helps you to keep on track.
 image: "/images/Progress-Bar-Chart-Apple-Reminders.png"